vhuni/data_pipelines_project/README.md

 The goal of this project is to develop a data pipeline using Apache Airflow to automate the process of obtaining, transforming, and visualizing data.
 The pipeline will consist of four main parts: data acquisition ([web scraping](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)), data transformation (using [pandas](https://pandas.pydata.org/docs/)), data storage (CSV), and data visualization ([Streamlit.io](https://streamlit.io/)).
 The pipeline will be scheduled to run daily.

 * Part 1: Obtaining the Data (Web Scraping)
-The consultants will be responsible for implementing web scraping to collect the required data from one or multiple websites.
-They should identify the relevant data sources, design the web scraping logic, and extract the necessary data using libraries such as BeautifulSoup or Scrapy.
-The extracted data should be stored in a structured format (e.g., pandas DataFrame) for further processing.
+The consultants will be responsible for implementing web scraping to collect the required data from [Higher Education Statistics Agency](https://www.hesa.ac.uk/data-and-analysis/performance-indicators/non-continuation-summary) using libraries such as BeautifulSoup or Scrapy.

 * Part 2: Transforming the Data (Pandas)
 Once the data is obtained, the consultants will use pandas to transform and clean the collected data.
-This step involves performing operations such as filtering, aggregating, merging, and cleaning the data to make it suitable for analysis and visualization.

 * Part 3: Saving Data to CSV and Uploading to AWS S3 After the data has been transformed it will be saved from pandas DataFrames into CSV files.
-These CSV files will serve as the intermediate storage for the data.
-Additionally, the consultants will use the AWS SDK (Boto3) to upload the CSV files to an S3 bucket on Amazon Web Services (AWS).
-Proper authentication and access controls should be implemented to ensure data security.
+The consultants will use the AWS SDK (Boto3) to upload the CSV files to an S3 bucket on Amazon Web Services (AWS).

 * Part 4: Reading CSV Data from S3 for Visualization using Streamlit.io
 In the final part of the pipeline, the consultants will develop a Streamlit.io web page to visualize the data stored in the CSV files.
-Use Streamlit.io to create visualizations, interactive dashboards, or any other desired data presentation format.
-The Streamlit.io application should be deployed and accessible for end-users to explore the data.

 > Consultants should modify and expand the DAG by implementing the web scraping logic, data transformation, and any additional tasks required to complete the project.
 Each task should be implemented as a separate operator or Python function and connected using appropriate dependencies to form the complete data pipeline.